 If your lifestyle has not changed significantly, there may be no need to remove the cataract.
-In some cases, a simple change in the graduation of your glasses can help improve your vision.
+In some cases, a simple change of prescription of your glasses can help improve your vision.
 Contrary to popular belief, a cataract does not have to be "mature" to be removed.
-However, once cataracts are diagnosed, the ophthalmologist should observe regularly if there are changes in his vision.
+However, once cataracts are diagnosed, the ophthalmologist should regularly watch for changes in your vision.

 Cataract surgery for clearer vision

 When a cataract causes annoying vision problems that interfere with your daily activities, your ophthalmologist may recommend surgery to remove the cataract.
 Through this surgery, the opaque natural lens is removed and replaced by an artificial implant called an intraocular lens or IOL.